There are several different materials available on the market today.

 Painted stainless steel is the best material available on the market and should give many years of service without the need for maintenance.
 It is the material Defibstore recommend to customers who are prepared to spend a little more for the best available.

 Plastic is a lower cost material with good corrosion resistance and light weight.
-There are however many disadvantages to this material which are:-
+There are however some plastics like PVC, polyethylene,ABS and other thermoplastics that have several disadvantages which are:-

 Low impact strength.
 This makes it easy to smash the material and break into a cabinet.